xtonyjiang/GNOVA/README.md

 - `h2_2`: The heritability estimate for the second trait.

 ## Credits
+Those using the GNOVA software should cite:

+Lu, et al. A powerful approach to estimating annotation-stratified genetic covariance using GWAS summary statistics. bioRxiv, 2016.

-LD score calculation adapted from LDSC.
+The LD score calculation adapted from LDSC.
 See [Bulik-Sullivan, et al. LD Score Regression Distinguishes Confounding from Polygenicity in Genome-Wide Association Studies.
 Nature Genetics, 2015.](http://www.nature.com/ng/journal/vaop/ncurrent/full/ng.3211.html)